 Meditation Helps Us Make Good Decisions

+This is probably one of the most important benefits of meditation.
 Our life and our habits are the result of choices we make, and I noticed I started making more bad decisions during those weeks without meditation.
 I ate food that wasn’t good for me and I neglected to do things that are good for me, like exercise.
 I was far more susceptible to acting on impulse instead of my higher values and aspirations.
-I felt out of touch with the goals I’d set for myself, like I was just getting pulled along by the tide.
-Meditation brews focus and clarity to help us live the life we ultimately want for ourselves.
+I felt out of touch with my goals, like I was just getting pulled along by the tide.
+Meditation creates focus and clarity to help us live the life we ultimately want for ourselves.
 Without my morning practice, my mind became a lost wandering sheep whose shepherd had abandoned the pasture.

 Meditation Help Us Live in the Present Moment